LuisMackenzie/DuckHuntGame/README.md

 ### Notice

-To use the *Firebase Firestore DB feature* you need to configure a firestore batabase in a *Firebase Project*:
+To use the *Firebase Firestore DB* you need to configure a firestore batabase in a *Firebase Project*:
 * Create a Cloud Firestore database
 * Add Firebase to your Android project.
 Follow the directions here: https://firebase.google.com/docs/android/setup
 * Set up your development environment adding the required dependencies